jupyter-server/jupyter_releaser/docs/source/background/theory.md

 - Downloads the dist assets from the release
 - Verifies shas of release assets against the `asset_shas.json` file.
 - Publishes assets to appropriate registries.
+- Creates an annotated version tag in standard format and pushes to the remote.
 - Publishes the final GitHub release
 - If the tag is on a backport branch, makes a forwardport PR for the changelog entry